 Special Subjects are grouped into programmes as described below.
 You can either choose subjects from these programmes or devise subjects of your own.
 The subjects correspond to areas of particular teaching and research strength in Oxford, but the list is by no means exhaustive and is subject to amendment.
 In addition to the three programmes shown below you can choose from options in German Literature from the List of Women's Studies Options.

-These are the Special Subject options available in 2018-19.
-Not all options will be available in all years, and some course content might change.
+These are the Special Subject options available in 2022-23.
+These are indicative of the course offerings for the sub-faculty, so applicants should note that not all options will run in all years, and some course content might change.

 Women’s Writing in Medieval Germany (Hilary Term)

 Women’s writing in this period consists mostly of mystical revelations, (auto)biographical writings, letters, and religious poetry.
 Important areas of study that have now firmly established themselves in the literary canon are the Fließendes Licht der Gottheit of Mechthild von Magdeburg, the ‘Nonnenviten’ - lives of nuns from S.W.
 German Dominican convents – and devotional writing from the North German convents.
 The course offers scope for the investigation of questions of genre, public and private dimensions of literature, the reception of women’s writing, as well as gender-specific aspects of female authorship.
 The course is planned on the basis of German texts, but it is also possible to study this option on the basis of a combination of Latin and German material.

 Literature and Medicine 1770-1930 (Michaelmas Term)